Wycole/Bonsly/README.md

 More about Lightwave framework can be found [here](https://github.com/Wycole/Bonsly/blob/main/docs/README.md).

+Also, visit our project website [yoldas](https://wycole.github.io/yoldas-website/) for more information!

+## Submission for the Rendering Competition

 ## Features
 * Perspective camera model
 * Triangle meshes(polygon), rectangle, and sphere primtives